-Pressure Cooker Meyer Lemon Cheesecake is a tartly sweet and dense New York Style Cheesecake.
+Pressure Cooker Meyer Lemon Cheesecake is tartly sweet, creamy and dense and a perfect dessert for a summer day.

 Before you get started making this Pressure Cooker Cheesecake, please read my article called Perfect Pressure Cooker Cheesecake Tips & Guide, so that your first cheesecake will be a success.

 A food processor works best for smashing the cookies and mixing them with the butter and sugar.
 I recommend the Cuisinart Large Food Processor.
 If you don’t have a food processor, take a large baggie and put the cookies inside, seal it and take a rolling pin and crush the crackers.

 Best Cookies for Cheesecake Crust

 - Plain Honey Graham Crackers or Cinnamon Graham Crackers

 - Biscoff Cookies / Speculoos Cookies are one of our favorites to use.

 - Biscotti, Lemon Thins, Trader Joe’s Crispy Chocolate Chip Cookies.

 - Famous Amos Cookies, Mint Girl Scout Cookies.